jazzfan2/anagram/README.md

 # How to use anagram

-All three program versions have same functionality and options.
+All three program versions have the same functionality and options.
 The speed of the Python version can be further enhanced by using pypy3.

 ## Usage (for example for the Python3 version):